|Location||Wales, UK, with clients worldwide|

 - I received my initial training (2007) in copy-editing and proofreading with UK industry leaders, the Publishing Training Centre.

 - I am a Professional Member of the CIEP, which sets the standards for the profession in the UK.

 ‘I am so impressed by your professionalism, and attention to detail, creativity and staying power that I want to say a big thank you.
-How you managed to tame this unwieldy beast and get to grips with our opaque documentation and various perspectives on the world of freedom of expression, leaves me deeply impressed.
+How you managed to tame this unwieldy beast and get to grips with various perspectives on the world of freedom of expression leaves me deeply impressed.
 Thank you for taking it all on with such good humour and attention to what matters.’

 Sara Wilbourne, Director of Communications, ARTICLE 19

 ‘Excellent work.
 Really pleased with it.
 You’ve clearly put in a significant amount of heavy work; at short notice and over the weekend too.
 Your comments were really useful in tidying up those parts of the text where we’d let some woolly language slip in.’

 Ed Hammond, Director, Centre for Public Scrutiny (for editing the report of an inquiry into Kensington & Chelsea Council following the Grenfell Tower fire)

 ‘I asked Hannah to proofread a scientific research report written by US authors.
 She did a great job on a very fast timeline and was extremely professional throughout.
 She corrected for grammar, readability, style and more; applied British style and usage throughout; and sent us back a clean, highly polished draft.
 We always turn to her first when we have a report that needs proofing for a UK client.’